Eogala/Devops-bootcamp7/Project7.md

 User Accessibility to VPC Services: How are users going to connect to the services hosted in VPC?
 VPC to VPC Connectivity: Does it need access to services hosted on other VPCs that are part of organizations network?
 It is always best to document these requirements.
 Note: Organizations typically keep a questionnaire to understand the VPC requirements from network, security, and compliance perspectives.

+VPC Network Design
+Ideally in most organizations the VPC is created and managed by a dedicated Network team.
+However, devops engineers working with the application team need to come up with the VPC requirements that can host all the required applications.

+How to choose CIDR for VPC?
+The CIDR block for a VPC depends on the number of servers we plan to deploy in a VPC.
+This includes both self-hosted and AWS-managed services

+We not only consider the immediate requirements but also the future expansion.
+We might start with a total of 15 servers now and in the future, it might grow to 1000+ servers.

+So for our requirement, 10.0.0.0/20 CIDR is more than enough.
+Which would give you 4,096 usable IP addresses.
+We also need to factor on subnets in different availability zones.

+However, for the project, we will choose the 10.0.0.0/16 CIDR range for our VPC.
+This will allow you up to 65,536 private IP addresses and it will make the subnetting easier.

+Note: In actual project environments, VPC ranges are decided only based the requirements.
+Typically, the Application/DevOps/Network team will have a discussion and decide on the required ranges so that over/under allocation doesn’t happen

+Avoiding IP Address Conflicts
+Let’s take a scenario where 10.0.0.0/16 range is already allocated to a project in an on-prem environment.
+Even if there is no hybrid cloud connectivity to on-prem, we should not re-use 10.0.0.0/16 for VPC.
+Because in the future, if hybrid connectivity is set up, it could lead to IP conflicts.

+Network teams in organizations ensure there are no IP range conflicts by keeping track of private IP addresses reserved for projects.
+This way, there won’t be any IP conflicts.
+Typically they use IP Address Management (IPAM) tools to track IP address allocation.
+These tools provide a centralized view of the IP address space used within the organization.

+The following image shows an example dashboard of an open-source IPAM tool called Netbox.

+Note: If you use AWS Private NAT gateway you can avoid IP conflicts even if two VPCs have the same CIDR ranges.

+Subnet Design
+Based on our application architecture and components we would need the following public and private subnets.

+Public Subnets (Public): To deploy Load balancers for the Java app autoscaling group Application Subnets (Private): To deploy the Java app autoscaling group Database Subnets (Private): To deploy the RDS MYSQL instance Management Subnets (Private): To deploy CI/CD tools and platform tools.
+Platform Tools Subnets (Private): To deploy and manage all the platform tools.